ikfoundation.org

 Promoting Natural & Cultural History

-Curtains will be looked at more closely in this essay, studied from an 18th century Inventory at Christinehof manor house in southernmost Sweden.
-That such listed fabrics would have kept out draught and add warmth to the high ceiling halls, drawing rooms and chambers are doubtful in most cases, as the majority of the curtain arrangements seem to have been of sheer or even transparent qualities.
-Furthermore the ground floor lacked curtains altogether, whilst on the first floor nine rooms and on the second floor six rooms were without window hangings.
-This historical handwritten document is also evidence of that curtains were not seen as a necessary interior detail, even in the wealthiest of Swedish aristocratic homes in 1758.
+Crowdfunding CampaignCurtains will be looked at more closely in this essay, studied from an 18th century Inventory at Christinehof Manor House in southernmost Sweden.
+That such listed fabrics would have kept out draught and added warmth to the high ceiling halls, drawing rooms, and chambers is doubtful in most cases, as the majority of the curtain arrangements seem to have been of sheer or even transparent qualities.
+Furthermore, the ground floor lacked curtains altogether, whilst on the first floor nine rooms and on the second floor six rooms were without window hangings.
+This historical handwritten document is also evidence that curtains were not seen as a necessary interior detail, even in the wealthiest of Swedish aristocratic homes in 1758.

-The sheerer qualities were dominated by the ‘gossamer cloth’, which referred to an almost transparent linen, listed in the 1758 Inventory for 14 curtains.
+This somewhat later oil on canvas by Pehr Hilleström in 1775 may be studies from several angles of a wealthy home in 18th century Sweden.
+The consumer revolution is present in silk fabrics, pearls, porcelain, gilded furniture and much more in the luxurious interior where the lady is served tea or coffee by the almost equally fashionable lady’s maid or female relative.
+The depiction of her relaxed everyday life also included some useful or industrious occupations – as reading and bobbin-lace making.
+Whilst the dark green hanging curtains loosely were tied back to each side of the window to give a pleasant light and present a decorative elegance of the home.
+(Courtesy of: Nordic Museum… NM.0177655*1, Digitalt Museum).The sheerer qualities were dominated by the ‘gossamer cloth’, which referred to an almost transparent linen, listed in the 1758 Inventory for 14 curtains.
 Together with four ‘gossamer cloth from Hälsingland’ and at one occasion ‘brocaded gossamer cloth from Hälsingland’.
-These textiles were purchased/ordered from the well-established Linen Manufacture of Flor in Hälsingland province or even more likely via the same manufacturer’s linen shop (Flors linnebod).
-This shop was situated at the market place Riddarhustorget in Stockholm, close-by for shopping to one of the Piper family’s other residences, named “The Palace”.
-These fine curtains lacked all sorts of additional tassels, ribbons or cords and were of a light hanging model.
-Colours mentioned in the Inventory being ‘white and green’, ‘blue and white’ or ‘white’ or ‘green’ only.
-An arrangement in Baron Unger’s chamber on the second floor gives further details of interest, whilst the room had one window, but the listing included ‘2 old diaper curtains’ and ‘2 white gossamer cloth ditto’.
+These textiles were purchased/ordered from the well-established Linen Manufacture of Flor in Hälsingland province or, even more likely, via the same manufacturer’s linen shop (Flors Linnebod).
+This shop was situated at the marketplace Riddarhustorget in Stockholm, close by for shopping to one of the Piper family’s other residences, named “The Palace”.
+These delicate curtains lacked all sorts of additional tassels, ribbons or cords and were of a light-hanging model.
+Colours mentioned in the Inventory are ‘white and green’, ‘blue and white’ or ‘white’ or ‘green’ only.
+An arrangement in Baron Unger’s chamber on the second floor gives further details of interest.
+The room had one window, but the listing included ‘2 old diaper curtains’ and ‘2 white gossamer cloth ditto’.
 The heavier old diaper quality was probably useful for draught and for darkening the room during bright summer nights.
 The more modern ‘gossamer cloth’ of linen must primarily have been a decorative feature in the guest room.

-Additional to the curtain arrangements at Christinehof manor house, six roller-blinds of linen were listed – either green, yellow or red and fitted with ‘cords and iron hooks’.
+Already in mid-17th century curtains seem to have been quite common on the Continent, judging by a brief study of Dutch paintings.
+However, in Sweden the large amounts of fabrics needed for curtains were still regarded as a nonessential extra expense hundred years later judging by this 1758 inventory among other contemporary primary sources – or maybe one preferred to show off the windows and use the indoor wooden-panelled shutters for draught protection. | Oil on panel ‘Femme à la fenêtre’ ca 1654-62 by the Dutch painter Jacob Vrel.
+(Courtesy of: Foundation Custodia (collection Frits Lugt), Paris.
+Wikimedia Commons).In addition to the curtain arrangements at Christinehof manor house, six roller-blinds of linen were listed – either green, yellow or red and fitted with ‘cords and iron hooks’.
 In one of the most representative rooms the First Drawing room on the first floor, windows added with blinds of this kind also had ‘four cotton curtains with their iron rods’.
-To hang curtains on iron rods, appears to have been a common arrangement in manor houses, detected in inventory lists written as early as in the 1680s.
-It may also have been a natural choice to demonstrate one’s high standard of living by using fine cottons in a room visited by wealthy guests and which easily could be admired from the garden side of the house.
-Cotton was still regarded as luxury goods in Sweden during the mid 18th century, as these fine fabrics approximately was four times more expensive than the linen qualities of equal standard.
+Hanging curtains on iron rods appears to have been a typical arrangement in manor houses, as detected in inventory lists written as early as the 1680s.
+It may also have been a natural choice to demonstrate one’s high standard of living by using fine cottons in a room visited by wealthy guests, which could easily be admired from the garden side of the house.
+Cotton was still regarded as a luxury item in Sweden during the mid-18th century, as these delicate fabrics were approximately four times more expensive than the linen qualities of equal standard.

-This is the sixth essay based on the Inventory dated 1758 at Christinehof manor house.
+This is the sixth essay based on the Inventory dated 1758 at Christinehof Manor House.
 Quotes from the document are translated from Swedish to English.

 Sources: